cosmos/cosmos-sdk/x/gov/README.md

 }
 ```

+Note: `params_type` are deprecated in v1 since all params are stored in Params.

 #### deposits

 The `deposits` endpoint allows users to query a deposit for a given proposal from a given depositor.